aprove-developers/swine-eval/docs/index.md

 # Downloading SwInE

-[Here](https://github.com/ffrohn/swine/releases) you can find the latests releases of SwInE.
+[Here](https://github.com/ffrohn/swine/releases/tag/v0.1.0) you can find the release of SwInE that was used for our evaluation.

 # Input Format